 With monthly chapters in more than 200 cities in more than 70 countries, we are the most active entrepreneurs and creators movement in the planet.

-There are many reasons why you could organize a corporate Fuckup Night:
+There are many reasons why you could organize an event or a series of FUNs:

-- It promotes an acceptance mindset around failure
+- It promotes an acceptance of failure and celebrates trying

 - Energizes the culture of the company